 - 1. As part of the final inspection and systems test, Johnson Controls will verify the candela rating of every strobe in its installed location, to ensure that the installing contractor has installed these devices per contract documents, and per code.
 A copy of this report shall be provided to the University's Fire Protection Manager. - 2.
 Johnson Controls will measure the sound level and clarity of the alarm signal, in all areas of the building, to assure that the installed system produces the signal volume as required by code.
 All intervening room doors shall be shut during the test.
-A copy of this report shall be provided to the University's Fire Protection Manager. - 3.
-Johnson Controls will provide the University with a written statement verifying the successful completion of all required tests.
-This document will be required at the time of substantial completion, before a

-- Certificate of Occupancy can be obtained for the building.
+A copy of this report shall be provided to the University's Fire Protection Manager. - Johnson Controls will provide the University with a written statement verifying the successful completion of all required tests.
+This document will be required at the time of substantial completion, before a Certificate of Occupancy can be obtained for the building.
 A copy must also be provided to the SFMO. - 4.
 Warranty period testing During the one-year warranty period, two complete system tests shall be provided and included as part of the initial purchase of the system.
 The first test shall be done after six months from substantial completion, and the second during the eleventh month.
-These must be scheduled through the University's Fire Protection Manager. - 5.
-Any time the Fire Alarm System is inspected and/or tested, a copy of the inspection/test report shall be provided to the University Fire Protection Manager.
+These must be scheduled through the University's Fire Protection Manager.